 Scans are an essential part of any pregnancy to determine the estimated due date, well-being of the fetus and ensure the baby’s health condition.
 Scans in pregnancy are the best way to terminate it in case of developmental issues or during miscarriages of the fetus.
 If the pregnancy has no risks involved, a regular scan is scheduled at intervals to check the baby’s size, weight, and position and determine if more than one baby is developing in the uterus.

-The most intimidating question by new expecting women is how many scans in pregnancy are there totally.
-The most important ones, along with the optional ones, are elaborated below.
+The most intimidating question for new expecting women is how many scans in pregnancy are there totally and the names of scans during pregnancy.
+The most important ones, along with the optional ones, are elaborated on below.

 This is the early scan done to confirm pregnancy and provide the estimated due date and heartbeat.
 This is done between 8-14 weeks, and the sonographer will measure the baby to calculate its age.
 This initial scan checks whether the baby is growing in the right place and verifying more than one fetus.